OrdinaryMagician/ibuki_m/README.md

 If your health drops to zero, you will be incapacitated.
 In this state, you've got two choices: Either wait until you can revive again, or restart from the last save.
 Reviving comes at a price, however.
 A temporary debuff that makes you more sensitive to damage.
 The more times you fall, the harder it'll get, so try not to be reckless.

 Your increased bone and muscle density make you unable to float in water.
 You will sink to the bottom unless you actively keep pushing yourself up *(luckily you can breathe underwater)*.
 Your bulk and strength allow you to easily shove enemies out of the way as you move, unless they're just too heavy.
 You can also press a dedicated "push" button to do so on the spot which, unlike the "quick kick", can be used even while firing or reloading weapons.
+Do note that you need to be standing on a solid surface to use it, as it involves stomping on the floor with all your strength.

 As **Saya** often states, you are effectively *"bulletproof"* and therefore you don't really need to wear armor, or clothes, so all you've got on you is some minimal clothing for *"modesty"*: a simple black bikini and jacket, as well as some sandals.